MCPClient

 - Validate input: Check that required fields are provided

-- Respect user choice: Handle reject and cancel responses gracefully
+- Respect user choice: Handle decline and cancel responses gracefully

 - Clear UI: Make it obvious what information is being requested and why